Ansh-Singh-2000/daycompass/src/docs/APP_ARCHITECTURE.md

-# Day Weaver: Application Architecture
+# Day Compass: Application Architecture

-This document provides a high-level overview of the Day Weaver application's architecture, focusing on its structure, state management, and core components.
+This document provides a high-level overview of the Day Compass application's architecture, focusing on its structure, state management, and core components.

 ---

 ## 1. Overall Philosophy

-Day Weaver is a client-centric single-page application built with Next.js and React.
+Day Compass is a client-centric single-page application built with Next.js and React.
 Its primary features are:

 -   **Client-Side Rendering**: The main page (`/`) is a client component (`'use client'`) to allow for rich, immediate user interactivity.
 -   **Server Actions**: All communication with the backend AI logic is handled through Next.js Server Actions (`src/app/actions.ts`), providing a secure and efficient way to call server-side functions from the client without creating API endpoints.